A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Localizing

 \subsection{Search and tracking}

-We have introduced representative \emph{search and tracking} methods in Section~\ref{sec:prop}, including Kalman filters, particle filters, and probability hypothesis density filters.
-As an example, refer to \cite{van2019online} proposing a probability hypothesis density filter-based algorithm that jointly detects and tracks unknown radio-tagged objects.
+Common \emph{search and tracking} methods include Kalman filters, particle filters, and probability hypothesis density filters (see Section~\ref{sec:prop}).
+For example, \citet{van2019online} introduce an algorithm based on the probability hypothesis density filter to simultaneously detect and track unknown radio-tagged objects.

-Plume tracking regards tracking a plume (\eg, radioactive dispersal and oil spill) to search for the source of the plume.
-The plume's location, shape, and size vary as it drifts in the water current or air. \cite{neumann2013gas} address gas source localization with a micro-drone and propose bio-inspired plume tracking algorithms. \cite{hajieghrary2017information} form source seeking in plume tracking as an information-theoretic search problem.
-Their objective is to find actions for multi-robot systems that maximize the change in entropy. \cite{sung2019competitive} consider an oil-spill scenario where the shape and size of the plume are unknown while its translation information is given.
+Plume tracking searches for and tracks the source of a plume (\eg, radioactive dispersal and oil spill).
+The location, shape, and size of the plume fluctuate as it is carried along by water currents or air flow. \citet{neumann2013gas} tackle gas source localization using a micro-UAV and present bio-inspired plume tracking algorithms. \citet{hajieghrary2017information} frame source seeking in plume tracking as an information-theoretic search problem, with the goal of determining actions for multi-robot systems that maximize the change in entropy. \citet{sung2019competitive} consider an oil-spill scenario where the shape and size of the plume are unknown.

 \emph{Search and rescue} is an active research field that may not be directly related to environmental monitoring.
-However, algorithms developed in search and rescue embrace objectives and contributions desirable for environmental monitoring, as localization is also a key challenge in search and rescue.
+However, algorithms developed in search and rescue embrace objectives and contributions desirable for environmental monitoring.
+For example, localization is also a key challenge in search and rescue.

-An extensive survey on search and rescue can be found in~\cite{queralta2020collaborative}. \cite{liu2013robotic} survey search and rescue in urban applications.
-Some specific objectives studied in search and rescue include maximizing search efficiency under time constraints~\citep{meera2019obstacle}, optimal deployment~\citep{macwan2011optimal}, and minimizing the mean-time-to-find and maximizing the target finding probability~\citep{meghjani2016multi}.
+An extensive survey on search and rescue can be found in~\citet{queralta2020collaborative}. \citet{liu2013robotic} survey search and rescue in urban applications.
+Some specific objectives include maximizing search efficiency under time constraints~\citep{meera2019obstacle}, optimal deployment~\citep{macwan2011optimal}, and minimizing the mean-time-to-find and maximizing the target finding probability~\citep{meghjani2016multi}.